Islamic design

 Conceptual diagram of a building on its plot set within the public domain

 Most owners consider security as relating just to their building, as is notionally illustrated by this diagram.
 Commonly buildings have security systems fixed to monitor their openings and with movement sensors for the interior with, perhaps, a monitoring device at the entrance to the property.
 In the West this, together with a prominent face-fixed alarm, tends to satisfy those wishing to safeguard their property together with its contents.
+This tends to be one of the chief requirements of insurance companies providing some degree of assurance against break-ins.
 Yet some will argue that the presence of an external alarm suggests that the property contains valuables, making it a more desirable target, and that a scruffier, apparently un-alarmed property is more secure.

-These comments relate mainly to attacks on buildings for the purpose of stealing goods from it.
-A second area of concern will be addressed later – attacks on buildings with a view to harming those within it.
+These comments relate mainly to attacks on buildings for the purpose of stealing goods from them, whether opportunistic or targetted.
+A second area of concern will be addressed later – attacks on buildings with a view to harming those within them.

 go to top of page